 \subsection{Right-handedness}

-Fix a smooth non-vanishing vector field $X$ on an oriented homology $3$-sphere, and denote its flow by $\phi^t$.
+Fix a smooth {nowhere vanishing} vector field $X$ on an oriented homology $3$-sphere, and denote its flow by $\phi^t$.
 Let $\mathscr{P}$ be the set of $\phi^t$-invariant Borel probability measures.
 Denote by $\mathscr{R}$ the set of recurrent points, and consider the following measurable set: